 You should never share your PIN number with anyone - not even your bank.
-Never log into any accounts or online banking where someone may be able to see your password.
-This includes in person and online, for instance while screensharing or receiving remote support on your PC.
+Never log into any accounts or online banking where someone could see your password.
+This includes in person and online, for instance while sharing your screen or receiving remote support on your PC.